Azure/apim-lab/apim-lab/3-adding-apis/adding-apis-3-2-open-api.md

 As a demo we will use an API that offers a simple calculator service : [Calc API](http://calcapi.cloudapp.net)

 > This is an older API and only available via `HTTP`.
-APIM provides means for fronting access to it via `HTTPS`, which further demonstrates how APIM can help with a secure, uniform facade while the backend implementation can be reworked and upgraded.
+Azure API Management provides means for fronting access to it via `HTTPS`, which further demonstrates how Azure API Management can help with a secure, uniform facade while the backend implementation can be reworked and upgraded.

 ![APIM Calculator API](../../assets/images/apim-calc-api.png)